claudiaangel17/Customizing-and-Managing-Issues/.github/steps/4-notifications.md

 - **Email notifications**: Can be sent immediately or in a daily digest
 - **Mobile notifications**: Available through the GitHub mobile app

-### :keyboard: Task: Customize Your Notification Settings
+### :keyboard: Task: Customize your notification settings

 1. Go to your GitHub profile settings
 2. Navigate to the "Notifications" section